MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-C-Enterprises/part-1240-Capital-Adequacy-Enterprises/subpart-A-General-Provisions/section-1240.2.md

 *Eligible credit reserves* means all general allowances that have been established through a charge against earnings or retained earnings to cover expected credit losses associated with on- or off-balance sheet wholesale and retail exposures, including AACL associated with such exposures.
 Eligible credit reserves exclude allowances that reflect credit losses on purchased credit deteriorated assets and available-for-sale debt securities and other specific reserves created against recognized losses.

-*Eligible funded synthetic risk transfer* means a credit risk transfer in which -
+*Eligible funded synthetic risk transfer* means a credit risk transfer in which—

 (1) A CRT SPE that is bankruptcy remote from the Enterprise and not consolidated with the Enterprise under GAAP is contractually obligated to reimburse the Enterprise for specified losses on a reference pool of mortgage exposures of the Enterprise upon designated credit events and designated modification events;